TGAC/RAMPART/doc/source/analyse_assemblies.rst

 Analyse assemblies
 ==================

-RAMPART currently offers 3 assembly analysis options in MASS:
+RAMPART currently offers 3 assembly analysis options:

 * Contiguity
 * Kmer read-assembly comparison
 * Completeness

-These can be identified using the following comma separated values in an attribute called ``types`` in the ``analyse_asms`` pipeline element.
+These can be identified using the following comma separated values in an attribute called ``types`` in either the ``analyse_mass`` or ``analyse_amp`` pipeline element.
 The available options for the list are: QUAST,KAT,CEGMA.

 QUAST, compares the assemblies from a contuiguity perspective.
 This tool runs really fast, and produces statistics such as the N50, assembly size, max sequence length.
 It also produces a nice html report showing cumulative length